jbakic/Shielded.Gossip/README.md

 time, and the others removed a key, he can revive it when he reconnects.

 The library does support removal, but since it has no persistence, it does not maintain any tombstones.
-There are two ways in which a key can be removed.

-One way is by implementing the IDeletable interface on a data type.
-The idea is that certain types can reach a state where it becomes safe to delete them.
-Once in a version which is safe to delete, it will indicate this by the CanDelete property being true.
-The backend will keep it around for some time (default is one minute) to make sure the new removable state is communicated to other servers, and then clean it up from it's internal storage.
-It is important that CanDelete be determined solely by the version and state of the object itself, so that all servers that have the same value will see the same bool in this property.

-For example, the state of a consistent transaction uses this method to get itself cleaned up once not needed any more.
-This is perfectly safe, because if an old transaction is revived later, it will simply fail - most notably, because its changes have already been applied, so it cannot check out OK again, but there is some more complexity involved.
-In any case, once its failure is determined, it will reliably again become deletable.

-Another way to remove is to use the method Remove:
+A key can be removed by using the method Remove:

 ```csharp
 backend.Remove("some key");
 ```

+Another option is to implement the IDeletable interface on a type.
+The idea is that certain types can reach a state where it becomes safe to delete them, which they indicate by the CanDelete property being true.
+It is important that CanDelete be determined solely by the version and state of the object itself, so that all servers that have the same value will see the same bool in this property.

-Internally, the value under the key keeps the same version, but is marked as deleted.
-This is regarded as a higher version.
-Like the IDeletable, it will be kept around for one minute by default, to communicate the deletion, but what happens if the key gets revived later is up to you.
+The backend will internally keep deleted values around for some time (default is one minute) to make sure the new state is communicated to other servers.
+The value under the key keeps the same version, but is marked as deleted.
+This is regarded as a higher version, so you won't be able to re-add the same version of data back, at least as long as the server internally remembers the removed version.

+What happens if a removed key gets revived later is up to you.
 You should probably react to Changed events, and check in some external tombstone storage whether any newly arriving item may be kept, and immediately remove it again if not.

 ## Expiry